-For students who do not wish to pursue the full IB Diploma, IST provides a choice of IB courses.
-Students may choose to receive certificates for completing certain IB courses without the full Diploma.
-In those cases, students work with the IB Diploma Coordinator and secondary principal to choose certificate courses.
-After course selection, students are registered for appropriate exams and courses of study.
-In most cases, IST encourages students to begin their course of study with the intention of completing the full IB Diploma.
-All students must study TOK and complete the CAS program.
+For students who do not wish to complete the full IB Diploma, IST offers individual IB courses.
+Students can earn certificates for these courses.
+After selecting their courses, students will be registered for exams with guidance from the IB Diploma Coordinator and secondary principal.
+Although students are encouraged to aim for the full IB Diploma, they must also study TOK and complete the CAS program.